myfreeer/win-startup-headers/README.md

 ### Windows Applications
 Windows Applications use `WinMain` entry point for ansi and `wWinMain` entry point for unicode.

-Include `winmain.h` and append `-nostartfiles -mwindows` to your compiler parameters.
+Include `winmain.h` and append `-nostartfiles -mwindows -lshlwapi` to your compiler parameters.

 ### Note
 `commandlinetoargva.h` is **NOT** required for a unicode compilation.